Scattering data and correlation function for the $K f_1(1285)$ interaction: Conclusions

 The correlation function has a structure corresponding to having a bound state below the $K f_1$ threshold, or resonant state, since it has a width, and eventually the measure of this correlation function could already contain sufficient information to predict the existence of this bound state, using the inverse method, successfully tested in different contexts \cite{Ikeno:2023ojl,Albaladejo:2023wmv}.

-We also discuss the difference found for the interaction of the $K$ with the $f_1(1285)$ from the molecular picture of the $f_1$, compared with that obtained assuming the $f_1$ as an elementary particle.
-We obtain a strong attractive interaction, sufficient to produce a bound state, compared to the case where the $f_1$ is an elementary particle where the interaction is found to be zero.
+We also discuss the difference found for the interaction of the $K$ with the $f_1(1285)$ from the molecular picture of the $f_1$, compared with that obtained assuming the $f_1$ as an \R{ordinary, non-molecular,} particle.
+We obtain a strong attractive interaction, sufficient to produce a bound state, compared to the case where the $f_1$ is an \R{ordinary} particle where the interaction is found to be zero.

 All these reasons should motivate the measurement of the correlation function and searches for the four body invariant mass distributions to learn more about the nature of the $f_1(1285)$ resonance, and related axial vector meson resonances by extension, and the possible existence of a $K f_1(1285)$ bound state.